arp242/zlog/README.markdown

 [![codecov](https://codecov.io/gh/zgoat/zlog/branch/master/graph/badge.svg)](https://codecov.io/gh/zgoat/zlog)
 [![GoDoc](https://godoc.org/zgo.at/zlog?status.svg)](https://godoc.org/zgo.at/zlog)

 Go logging library.
 Canonical import path: `zgo.at/zlog`.
+You will need Go 1.10 or newer.

 The main goal is to offer a friendly API which gets out of your way.

-Getting the maximum possible amount of performance or zero-allocations are not a goal, although simple benchmarks show it should be Fast Enough™ for most purposes (if not, there are a few max-performance libraries already).
+Getting the maximum possible amount of performance or zero-allocations are not a goal, although simple benchmarks show it should be *Fast Enough™* for most purposes (if not, there are a few max-performance libraries already).

 Usage